 Americans living abroad on April 15th get an automatic tax return filing extension until June 15th.
 If you have more than $50 thousand in foreign financial assets, you'll also need to fill in and attach form 8938 to your return.
 This is required under the Foreign Account Tax Compliance Act, or FATCA.

-If you are struggling to file your return or FBAR by June 15th, you can request a further extension online to October 15th .
+If you are struggling to file your return by June 15th, you can request a further extension online to October 15th .
 This is the final filing date before you'll start incurring penalties.
+FBARs are also due by this date.

 These are the key tax filing dates for Americans living abroad.
 If you require any assistance with regard to your return, don't hesitate to get in touch with us.
 We are specialists in making the filing process quick, smooth, and stress free, all for a fixed flat fee.